- Prospective Members

 Everything You Need To Know:

-Iowa State University is home to five of the nine National Pan-Hellenic Council (NPHC) International Organizations, which are often called the "Divine Nine."
+Iowa State University is home to six of the nine National Pan-Hellenic Council (NPHC) International Organizations, which are often called the "Divine Nine."
 This is a collaborative organization of historically African-American international Greek-lettered fraternities and sororities.
 Each organization was established on the tenets of brotherhood/sisterhood, high scholarship, leadership and service to others.
 The ISU National Pan-Hellenic Council is home to two fraternities and three sororities.

 Similar to the three other governing councils, the National Pan-Hellenic Council chapter elects peers to serve in leadership roles to further the vision and mission of the five National Pan-Hellenic organizations.
 These leaders promote scholarship, leadership and service to others through collaborative events, cultural awareness and promote organizations at chapter and University events.
 Collaboration with the Collegiate Panhellenic Council, Interfraternity Council and Multicultural Greek Council is an important way to promote the values and history of NPHC.

 Members interested in joining one of these chapters will participate in intake.
 Members must have an established Iowa State GPA, so many members will not join until their second semester at ISU, at the earliest.
-Members interested in a National Pan-Hellenic group are encouraged to attend Meet the Greeks, held each semester for all five groups, and/or attend an informational night for one of the organizations.
+Members interested in a National Pan-Hellenic group are encouraged to attend Meet the Greeks, held each semester for all six groups, and/or attend an informational night for one of the organizations.